Combined, Python and R rule the data world, casting a shadow on similar languages.

 But one language has distinguished itself from the pack and has slowly been moving towards the light.
 That language is Julia.
 Despite its young age, Julia enthusiasts are already calling it the “future language” of data science and AI.
 To see if they’re right, let’s look at some metrics of Julia’s adoption, which are taken from Julia’s annual newsletter on growth statistics.

-As of January 1, 2022, Julia has been downloaded 35 million times, and it was downloaded three times more often in 2021 than in the last three years combined.
+According to the official website, Julia had been downloaded over 40 million times, and it was downloaded three times more often in 2021 than in the last three years combined.
 The core language and its registered packages have amassed a total of 250k stars on Github, 13 times more than that sum six years ago.
 Julia’s GitHub repo alone stands firm with 39.1K stars, 4.9K forks, and 3.3K issues.

-The number of registered packages for Julia reached over 7,400 in April, ten times more packages than had existed six years ago.
-As for its rating among all other languages, the May TIOBE index places it at 25th position, which is three places lower than last year when it jumped from 47th position.
+The number of registered packages for Julia reached over 9,100 this year, more than ten times more packages than had existed six years ago.
+As for its rating among all other languages, the April 2023 TIOBE index places it at 31st position, which is six places lower than last year.

-The actual TIOBE index of Julia is 0.64%, which means that from all programming language-related queries on search engines, Julia’s name popped up 0.64% of the time.
-In other words, about every 200th programming-related question is about Julia.
+The actual TIOBE index of Julia is 0.30%, which means that from all programming language-related queries on search engines, Julia’s name popped up 0.30% of the time.

 These are impressive figures, considering that Julia’s earliest stable release was in 2018.
 But do these numbers mean Julia will become even half as popular as Python or R in the foreseeable future?
 Is it worth learning now?
 Before we answer these questions, let’s take a closer look at the language itself.